-One year after opening Porter Brewing Co., the Roberts were presented with an opportunity to open a second pub in Bend.
-They knew the underground building would be the perfect location.
-After months of preparation, they signed a lease for a historic and unique space — in February of 2020.
+One year after opening Porter Brewing Co., the Roberts got an opportunity to open a second brewpub in Bend.
+For their underground bar vision, they knew the subterranean downtown building was the perfect location.
+Finally, after months of preparation, they signed a lease for a historic and unique space — in February of 2020.

-The couple never gave up on their dream to open The Cellar; they knew that the location and setting were unparalleled.
-“We were confident that once The Cellar opened, we would be able to offer a deliciously unique product, and a comfortable space for the community to enjoy,” she said.
+Thankfully, the couple didn’t give up on their dream to open the newest Bend breweries — they knew the location and setting were unparalleled.
+“We were confident that once The Cellar opened, we would be able to offer a deliciously unique product, and a comfortable space for the community to enjoy,” Avara says.
 “And I think folks in Bend are ready for that, especially after such a long period of solitude.”

 The Cellar Preserves History for Beer, Bend, and Family

 Similarly, The Cellar features eight beer engines and hand pumps imported from the UK.
 With its centuries-long history, hand pumps pay homage to the preservation of cask conditioning.
 Also, they look very cool.
-Another reason The Cellar feels like it was made for serving cask ales.
+Another reason the underground brewpub feels like it was made for serving cask ales.

 “When we started demo[lition], we pulled the drywall down off the walls and ceiling and uncovered two really cool lava rock walls and some beautiful wooden beams in the ceiling.
 That was definitely something we wanted to highlight.
 All the quirks in the building add to the history and charm of the space, which we love,” Avara shared.

-The Cellar features many family heirlooms throughout the brewpub, which pay homage to Deven’s English heritage.
-You’ll find a few unique pieces showcasing the building’s historic roots.
-In one corner of the brewpub, you can enjoy a frosty ale in The Snug.
+The Cellar displays many family heirlooms throughout the brewpub, which pay homage to Deven’s English heritage.
+Also, the brewpub features unique findings that showcase the building’s historic roots.

-The Cellar will provide a food menu, which consists of savory pies, soft pretzels with beer cheese, and sausage bites.
-“And really, what pairs better with a Scottish meat pie or a chicken curry pie, than a cask-conditioned ale,” Avara cheerfully exclaimed.
+Their food menu consists of savory pies, soft pretzels with beer cheese, and sausage bites.
+“And really, what pairs better with a Scottish meat pie or a chicken curry pie, than a cask-conditioned ale,” Avara cheerfully exclaims.
 Vi’s Pies are a tribute to their daughter, Violet, while Porter Brewing gets its namesake from their son, Porter.

-Both Porter Brewing Co. and The Cellar have been a labor of love, especially over the past 13 months.
-Avara and Deven actively participate in business operations, but having two elementary school-aged children home for distance learning has made this journey exceptionally challenging.
+Porter Brewing Co. and The Cellar have been a labor of love, especially through a pandemic.
+Avara and Deven actively participate in business operations.
+But, with two elementary school-aged children at home, it makes this journey exceptionally challenging.
 Still, they continued forward.